 |S91PB01 Dutton Stop Lock||Milepost Index||Junction with Bridgewater Canal|

-Unusually, this milepost isn’t visible from the canal nowadays, as Preston Brook Tunnel was extended, making the junction with the Bridgewater canal now inside the tunnel.
+Unusually, this milepost isn’t visible from the canal as the junction with the Bridgewater canal is just inside the tunnel.
 The milepost is beside the horse-path over the tunnel (nowadays a minor road) and it is on the roadside around 10 yards from the tunnel entrance.

-[I seem to recall that the tunnel extension happened when the Bridgewater Canal decided to build a tunnel-keepers house (now long demolished).
+[I seem to recall being told that the tunnel was extended when the Bridgewater Canal decided to build a tunnel-keepers house (now long demolished).
 They extended the tunnel (technically as a bridge across the Bridgewater Canal?) and built their house on the extension.
 The Keckwick Brook, and the horse-path also cross on this extension.
 Old photographs of the house always show the windows over the tunnel entrance as having been bricked up, which is assumed to have happened once the steam tugs started work.
 Can anybody confirm this information (or correct me)?

 (All photos © Saltscape (Andy Hellyar-Brook), unless otherwise shown)